 Point of Entry Project

-The Imperial County Environmental Health Division (EHD), in collaboration with our partners, are proud to continue the successful Point of Entry (POE) project for Imperial Valley residents to improve access to safer water.
-The POE system, a comprehensive solution for water filtration and disinfection, treats all water entering a home.
-Income qualifying residents who depend on untreated water may be eligible to receive a POE system installed and maintained at no cost during the project.
+The Imperial County Public Health Department, Environmental Health Division (EHD), in collaboration with our partners, are proud to continue the successful Point of Entry (POE) project for Imperial Valley residents.
+The POE project is a community initiative aimed at improving access to safer water for residents of the Imperial Valley.
+The project provides eligible residents, who rely on untreated canal water, with a comprehensive water filtration and disinfection system that treats water entering their home, installed at no cost.
+Maintenance and water quality monitoring is overseen by the County for two years following installation.
+The POE system is gifted to the resident upon successful completion of the two-year term.
+Qualifying residents who depend on untreated canal water may be eligible to receive a POE system installed and maintained at no cost during the project.
 This initiative has evolved beyond its pilot phase and demonstrates a commitment to safer water for our community.

 To date, this program has achieved the following milestones: